andf-crl/workflow/README.md

 _Usage:_ `link_all_settings` from within the git branch whose cluster settings you'd like to link sitewide.

+## compare_csettings
+Compare two cluster settings tables to determine any changes between them: useful for determining if cluster settings defaults or data types have changed between versions.
+Also reports if new settings are detected.

+_Usage:_`compare_csettings` after running the two `cockroach` commands listed in the script's introductory comments.

 # Maintenance Workflow Tools
 Contains a collection of small support scripts for use alongside the above Core Workflow Tools.